Become a superhero and come to your own rescue.

 Why do we love superheroes so much?
 Because they speak to something deep inside of us.
 We all want to become superheroes.
 And it turns out that we can, in a way.

-Below you’ll find a 12-step process that will allow you to become a superhero.
+Below you’ll find a 12-step process that will show you how to become a superhero.

 1. Turn Your Misfortunes Into an Origin Story.
 An origin story is an account of how someone became a superhero.
 For example, Bruce Wayne’s parents were killed by a mugger when he was eight.
 This lead Bruce to take an oath to rid Gotham City of the evil that took his parents’ lives, and that’s how he became Batman.